 What is it?
 A café and bookshop, duh.

 Why go?
 Books and Beans isn’t the first place in the world to combine two of our favourite passions (coffee and literature), but by golly, it does the combo well.
 A cosy spot slap-bang in the middle of Belmont Street, it offers a decent selection of soups, paninis and sandwiches (complete with gluten-free options), great coffee and, yes, walls lined with books (particularly fruitful for the fantasy/sci-fi-inclined).

 Discover Time Out Market: the best of the city under one roof

 Ready to explore the city?

-The former fishing and farming settlement is well served for green spaces and perfectly situated for outdoorsy types heading to the Cairngorms National Park.
-Naturally, it also can hold its own when it comes to arts, culture, restaurants and entertainment.
-Find all the very best things to do in Aderdeen.
+This former fishing and farming settlement is well served for green spaces and perfectly situated for outdoorsy types heading to the Cairngorms National Park.
+Naturally, it can also hold its own when it comes to arts, culture, restaurants and entertainment.